Spain: An attractive country for investment

 |d) Application of the place-of-effective-management rule to determine the tax residence of taxable persons engaging in e-commerce activities.|

 The most relevant considerations and the progress made in analyzing those issues are summarized below:

 The issue concerns whether the paradigmatic elements of e-commerce, such as a server, a website, etc., can be deemed a permanent establishment (“PE”) in the country where a company supplying a good or service on the Internet is located:

-The Commentary published in November 2017 on article 5 of the OECD Model Tax Convention, the comments regarding article 5 (concerning the definition of permanent establishment) remains unchanged from that published in 2003, in which the elements defining the new forms of commerce were already foreshadowed.
+In the Commentary published in December 2017 on the OECD Model Tax Convention, the comments regarding article 5 (concerning the definition of permanent establishment) remain unchanged from those published in 2003, in which the elements defining the new forms of commerce were already foreshadowed.
 Based on the observations made in the Commentary, the following chart shows the scenarios in which, as a general rule, a PE can be deemed to exist and those in which it cannot: